ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 JDBC and external libraries drivers must be installed by copying the relevant files in the "$GUZZLE_HOME/lib/ext" folder of the DSS data directory (See Installing database drivers).

 You can either download files from the instance or upload them using SSH.
-Copy into the "$GUZZLE_HOME/lib/ext" folder must be done as the guzzle user.
+Copy into the "$GUZZLE_HOME/lib/ext" folder must be done as Guzzle user.